 From training and educational opportunities to networking, the IOCDF has much to offer the mental health professional community.
 Our professional and institutional members form a strong community of knowledgeable providers and researchers who are working to improve the lives of those affected by OCD across the US, and around the world.
 By becoming a member of the IOCDF, you are joining the “best of the best” in OCD treatment and research.Visit Section

-The 26th Annual OCD Conference will be held July 19-21, 2019 in Austin, TX, and will include fun programming for youth of all ages and their families.
+The 27th Annual OCD Conference will be held July 31-August 2, 2020 in Seattle, WA, and will include fun programming for youth of all ages and their families.
 Kids and teens living with OCD and related disorders and their siblings will experience 3 days of friendship, learning, and growth in a camp-like structure.
 Programming is broken down by age-level, with separate experiences for elementary-aged kids, middle schoolers, and high school-aged teens.Learn More

 Your gift will help the IOCDF to make effective treatment more accessible, help raise awareness about OCD, and help to train clinicians and therapists how to best treat OCD and related disorders in children and adults.